-Certain events may prevent the calculation agent from calculating the closing price of one share of the Underlying on any Observation Date, and consequently, determining whether the contingent coupon will be paid, or whether the Notes are subject to an automatic call, or determining the underlying return, or calculating the amount, if any, that we will pay to you at maturity.
+Certain events may prevent the calculation agent from determining the Closing Level of the Underlying on the Final Valuation Date and, consequently, the Underlying Return, or calculating the amount, if any, that we will pay to you at maturity.
 These events may include disruptions or suspensions of trading on the markets as a whole.
 We refer to each of these events individually as a "market disruption event."